 |PubMed:||15728735 Full text @ Proc.
 Natl.
 Acad.
 Sci.
 USA|

 Slanchev, K., Stebler, J., de la Cueva-Mendez, G., and Raz, E. (2005) Development without germ cells: The role of the germ line in zebrafish sex differentiation.
-Proc.
-Natl.
-Acad.
-Sci.
-USA.
+Proceedings of the National Academy of Sciences of the United States of America.
 102(11):4074-4079.